DRAFT MCO 1020.34F Marine Corps Uniform Regulations

 WHITE CREW-NECK UNDERSHIRTS.
 MARADMIN 143/16 authorized female Marines to optionally wear white crew-neck, V-neck or no undershirt under the khaki service/dress shirts.
 The wear of the crew-neck undershirt is mandatory for all Marines with visible tattoos in the "V" area created by the open collar of the khaki service/dress shirts.

 UNIFORM BOARD 216 RESULTS.
 MARADMIN 011/16 announces the CMC decisions for Uniform Board 216.
 CMC approved the adoption of the new female blue dress coat.
 Fielding information will be provided via separate correspondence.
 It will take between 24 and 36 months for the coat to be fielded at the Depot level (coats will not be available for purchase until the initial training requirements are met).
 Additionally, CMC delegated approval authority for waivers to ALMAR 007/08 (Seasonal Uniform Policy) to MARFORs, and CGs MC Bases/Recruiting Command/MCSF/MCESG/Training and Education Command.
 Unless issued a waiver from one of the above commanders, you unit will continue to transition seasonal uniforms based off the continental U.S. Daylight Saving Time (DST) dates - change to summer uniforms the second Monday in March and to the winter uniforms the first Monday in November.
-A complete list of authorized waivers can be found here (the hyperlink is not active as the database is currently under construction).
+A complete list of authorized waivers can be found in the green box at the bottom of this page.

 FEMALE HAIRSTYLES.
 Locks and twists may be worn in uniform per MARAMDIN 622/15.
 Style guidance can be found in the MARADMIN.
 Pay close attention to the style guidance, if you can't maintain your hairstyles within the guidelines published in the Regulations then the you will be required to fix your hair so it is within Regulations.
 Any questions or concerns should be directed to the Uniform Board at (703)432-3573.
 MARADMIN 011/16 announces the CMC decisions for Uniform Board 216.